conan-io/conan-extensions/extensions/commands/art/README.md

 conan upload ... -c -r ...
 ```

-Using the generated JSON files you can create a BuildInfo JSON.
+Using the generated JSON files you can create a Build Info JSON file.
 To do this, you need to provide the build
 name and number.
 You will also need to indicate the artifactory server to use:

 ```